José Joaquín de Arrillaga

-José Joaquín de Arrillaga was a Basque officer who served twice as Governor of the Californias and as the first Governor of Alta California, following the partition of the Californias in 1804.
-He was the only Spanish-era governor to be buried in California.
+José Joaquín de Arrillaga (/es/ ho-SE ho-a-KEEN de a-ree-YA-ga) was a Basque officer who served twice as Governor of the Californias and as the first Governor of Alta California, following the partition of the Californias in 1804.

 Governor

 Arrillaga served as captain in the Spanish army in northern Mexico and Texas in the 1780s and 1790s.
 He was the comandante at Loreto, Baja California Sur.
 He was reported to have been well-liked by all, known as an efficient and honest officer, and accordingly after the death of Governor José Antonio Roméu on April 9, 1792, Arrillaga was appointed acting Governor of California.
 He hoped to stay in Loreto and rule from there, but he was ordered to the capital in Monterey, California, and arrived in July 1793.
 To see the extent of the Spanish missions in California, he traveled north and visited missions and the Presidio of San Francisco, returning to the capital in September 1793.
 Arrillaga worked to make the presidios stronger and better run.
 During his tenure, one new mission was founded: Mission Santa Inés (September 17, 1804), and his administration was a time of peace at the missions.